The world after the Crisis is soon here.

 Deploy & grow to planet-scale.

-Prototype, PoC or demo - interactive with real code and data.
+Start prototyping immediately.
+Build prototypes, PoC's or demos - make them interactive with real code and data.

 A prototype is tested with real users.
 It is intended to represent how the final product might be.

 Some challenges require a PoC, proof of concept.
 A PoC is designed to determine feasibility, but does not represent a product vision directly.